jcubic/wayne/README.md

 * `statusText` - The status message associated with the status code, e.g., OK.
 * `status` - The status code for the response, e.g., 200.
 * `type` - Content-Type of the response (MIME).

+## Contribution
+If you have any ideas for an improvement to hesitate to create an issue.
+Code contributions are also welcome.

 ## Aknowledge
 * Part of the content of this README was based on text from [MDN](https://developer.mozilla.org/).